tonsky/tonsky.me/site/blog/centering/index.md

 name_circle@2x.webp

-Again: nothing is easier than aligning two rectangles.
+Let me highlight: nothing is easier than aligning two rectangles.
 Nothing is harder than trying to align text that has an arbitrary amount of empty space around it.

 This is a game that can’t be won.